 Have approximately 30 one-inch pieces of masking tape pre-torn and partially stuck to the board or a desk at the front of the room to save time during the activity.
+Cut the "Changes of Puberty" sheet along dotted lines to form strips.

-- Describe at least three changes that take place during puberty.
+- 1. Describe at least three changes that take place during puberty.
 [Knowledge] - 2.
 Differentiate between what could be considered physical, social and emotional changes of puberty.
 [Knowledge, Skill] - 3.
 Explain one thing they can do to manage a physical, emotional and a social change of puberty.
 [Knowledge, Skill] - 4.
 Identify at least one reliable, accurate source of information about puberty.
 [Knowledge, Skill]